stock2shop/connector/readme.md

 `${S2S_PATH}/connector/www/v1/stock2shop/dal/channels`

-Once you hav added this directory, the E2E tests will automatically call the appropriate methods with test data.
+Once you have added this directory, the E2E tests will automatically call the appropriate methods with test data.

 See [architecture](architecture.md) about the channel interface.